shinyquagsire23/monado/CONTRIBUTING.md

   - if you cannot disclose your code, or even if you can, an "artificial", minimally-sized example can be very valuable.

----

-## Copyright and License for this CONTRIBUTING.md file

-For this file only:

-> Copyright 2018-2019 Collabora, Ltd.
->
-> SPDX-License-Identifier: CC-BY-4.0